zmcartor/homestead-guide/source/contracts-and-transactions/accessing-contracts-and-transactions.rst

 ================================================================================
 Now that our contract is deployed we can interact with it.
 There are 2 methods for this, sending a transaction or :ref:`using call as previously explained <interacting_with_a_contract>`.
 In this example we will be sending a transaction to the multiply method of the contract.

-If we look at the documentation for the `eth_sendTransaction <https://github.com/expanse-org/wiki/wiki/JSON-RPC#eth_sendtransaction>`_ we can see that we need to supply several arguments.
+If we look at the documentation for the `exp_sendTransaction <https://github.com/expanse-org/wiki/wiki/JSON-RPC#exp_sendtransaction>`_ we can see that we need to supply several arguments.
 In our case we need to specify the ``from``, ``to`` and ``data`` arguments. ``From`` is the public address of our account and ``to`` the contract address.
 The ``data`` argument is a bit harder.
 It contains a payload that defines which method must be called and with which arguments.
 This is were the ABI comes into play.
 The ABI defines how to define and encode data for the EVM.
 You can read